growr-xyz/growr-documentation/introduction/3-Key-Concepts.md

 A large percentage of the global population remains with limited access to credit due to immigration, lack of credit history or due to negative reporting to credit bureaus in case of late bills—even when the invoice was never received by the debtor [[19]](#ref19).
 In contrast to the traditional credit bureaus, the protocol puts the users in control of their data by storing their credit record in “their own pocket” without dependence on any central authority or intermediary.
 This way, the protocol aims at enabling borrowers to build a credit record based on alternative and relevant data sources, such as trusted organizations, financial health metrics, and peer vouching.

-Borrowers collect credentials into their self-sovereign credit record, lenders use these credentials to better assess creditworthiness, and trusted parties are incentivized by the protocol to provide the credentials.
+Borrowers collect credentials into their self-sovereign credit record, originators use these credentials to better assess creditworthiness, and trusted parties are incentivized by the protocol to provide the credentials.

 ## Financial health